Andor season 2 release date, cast, trailer, plot, and more news

 Andor season 2 cast

-There's a long list of names we expect to return for Andor season 2.
+There's a long list of names for Andor season 2.
 Obviously, Diego Luna is back as Cassian Andor.
-We can't take things for granted given the upcoming time jumps – more on that below – but all of the main leads and secondary characters should be back as well.
+We can't take things for granted, given the upcoming time jumps – more on that below – but all of the main leads and secondary characters are back as well.

 That includes Stellan Skarsgard as Luthen, Denise Gough as Dedra Meero, Kyle Soller as Syril Karn, Genevieve O’Reilly as Mon Mothma, Faye Marsay as Vel, Varada Sethu as Cinta, Adria Arjona as Bix.

-While some characters, such as Fiona Shaw's Maarva and Andy Serkis' Kino Loy, won't be back, there should be an extended focus on other peripheral characters.
+While some characters, such as Fiona Shaw's Maarva and Andy Serkis' Kino Loy, are not back for season 2, there is an extended focus on other peripheral characters.
 Brasso (Joplin Sibtain), Saw Gerrera (Forest Whittaker), Sergeant Mosk (Alex Ferns), and Perrin (Alastair Mackenzie) all fall under that category.

 Below is the full Andor season 2 cast list: